Muscular dystrophy: how could stem cells help?

 Induced pluripotent stem cells (iPSCs) are being studied as an option for making large numbers of cells with healthy dystrophin genes.

-All the muscles in a patient are weakened and need treatment.
-Evenly distributing cells to muscles throughout the body is a big challenge for cell therapy treatments.
+Another major challenge is engraftment: most muscles in a patient are weakened and need treatment.
+Evenly distributing cells to muscles throughout the body is a big challenge for cell therapy treatment.
+Currently cell therapies also have a relatively low success rate because of the unavoidably low ratio between healthy (or genetically corrected) cells versus resident diseased cells.

 Muscular dystrophies are a group of genetic diseases that affect skeletal muscles and often also heart muscle.
 The symptoms include muscle weakness and progressive muscle wasting.
 Duchenne muscular dystrophy (DMD) is the most common and a very severe form of the disease.
 It is caused by a genetic fault which prevents the production of a protein called dystrophin.
 Without dystrophin, muscles are fragile and are easily damaged.
 Over time so much damage builds up that the body can’t repair it and muscles waste away, causing progressive disability in patients.